-Always use a clearance size liner (e.g. 1.2mm liner for 0.9mm wire).
-Voltage and wire feed settings will be similar to those used for welding mild steel.
-However, the different gas will increase the arctemperature.
+Always use a clearance size liner e.g.: 1.2mm liner for 0.9mm wire.
+Wire and voltage feed settings will be similar to those used for welding mild steel; however, the different gas will increase the arc temperature.

 Set the gas flow meter to approx. 20 litres per minute.
-Ensure when welding that the torch nozzle is lifted away from the weld pool until the nozzle/weld pool distance is 12-15 times the diameter of the wire.
-A clearance size contact tip may be necessary in some situations of high torch heat. (e.g. 0.9A mm tip for 0.9mm wire, or 1.2A mm tip for 1.2mm wire).
+Ensure when welding that the torch nozzle is lifted away from the weld pool until the nozzle/we'd pool distance is 12-15 times the diameter of the wire.
+A clearance size contact tip may be necessary in some situations of high torch heat e.g.: 0.9Amm tip for 0.9mm wire or 1.2Amm tip for 1.2mm wire.